 With the permission of the advisor and the class instructor, Master's degree students may take a maximum of 8 units of free electives from 200-level courses.
 At this time, Claremont School of Theology has cross-registration agreements with Pomona College and Pitzer College.
 All courses taken at these schools require the permission of the instructor and the student's advisor.

-Visiting Student Registration at Fuller Theological Seminary
+Transient Registration for Fuller Theological Seminary Students